-9 Based on WPI research
+Based on WPI research

-10 Based on WPI research
+&lt;sup>10 Based on WPI research

 These generalised demographic markers alone indicate that the region surrounding Redland could comfortably support a commercial whitewater facility.
-With the number of outside visitors already passing through, the mild climate that would allow for year-round operations, and the synergies that could be developed with other local facilities, the suitability of the area appears almost ideal.
+With the number of outside weitors already passing through, the mild climate that would allow for year-round operations, and the synergies that could be developed with other local facilities, the suitability of the area appear already already and the sum of the synergies.